benjaminchait/at-work/glossary.md

 ---

+## MECE

+_[MECE principle](https://en.wikipedia.org/wiki/MECE_principle): "mutually exclusive and collectively exhaustive."
+Are the options mutually exclusive, or does overlap exist?
+Are the proposed options collectively exhaustive, or merely representative of some possibilities?

+---

 ## rubber ducking

 It's usually helpful to talk things through.
 In the absence of a forum for this, just saying it out loud to others can be helpful to improve thoughtfulness and clarity.